apache/mxnet-ci/tools/jenkins-slave-creation-unix/README.md

 ## Create an AMI
 - Login to AWS Console
 - Instance would be created with the name used in `infrastructure.tfvars.instance_name`
+- Stop the instance & wait till the status changes from Running -> Stopping -> Stopped
-- Select Instance -> Actions -> Image -> Create Image
+- Once the instance is stopped, Select Instance -> Actions -> Image -> Create Image